ShyftXero/cols/README.md

 this is to address a frustration with using awk and cut

 positional arguments:
-  cols                  the columns you want to display
+  cols                  the columns you want to display; comma separated with no spaces

 optional arguments:
   -h, --help            show this help message and exit